-Out of the box, WooCommerce requires users to enter payment information before they mark orders as complete.
+Out of the box, WooCommerce requires users to select payment options and enter payment information before they mark orders as complete.
 However, this might not suit your specific buying process (for example because you’ll be handling your payments outside of the website - e.g. at the end of the massage services).

-The Order Status Control plugin will let you automatically mark all your orders as complete.
+The YITH Order Status Control plugin offers functionality that will let you automatically mark all your orders as complete.
 This way customer orders will be sent straight to the back-end staff without any further manual steps.